Hunt Out The Good….

 The Separation of Church and State — The Founders Views…

 I am going to do a couple of posts here on a pretty controversial topic and that is church and State.
 I just finished three months worth of political posts so I thought I might as well tackle another difficult issue before my blood pressure finally goes down to normal.
-Being a U.S. history buff I have read quite a bit on Jefferson and his … Continue reading The Separation of Church and State — The Founders Views…
+Being a U.S. history buff I have read quite a bit on Jefferson and his views of the separation of church and State.
+The primary information about this topic comes from his writing called “An Act For Establishing Religious Freedom” written in 1786.
+Another writing prominently mentioned in this area … Continue reading The Separation of Church and State — The Founders Views…

 God Is Not Dead But the Church Is On Life Support…

 This is a cross post from one of my other blogs at RJ’s Corner.
 I thought it appropriate for RLL also.
 It is terrible to think what the churches do to men.
 But if one imagines oneself in the position of the men who constitute the Church, we see they could not act differently.
-The churches are placed in a dilemma: the Sermon on the … Continue reading God Is Not Dead But the Church Is On Life Support…
+The churches are placed in a dilemma: the Sermon on the Mount or the Nicene Creed–the one excludes the other.
+If a man sincerely believes in the Sermon on the Mount, the Nicene Creed must inevitably lose all meaning and significance for him, and the Church … Continue reading God Is Not Dead But the Church Is On Life Support…